jolyssa/MVC-Lecture/README.md

 # MODELS, VIEWS, CONTROLLERS (MVC)

-If you want to see this in presentation form, click [here](https://drive.google.com/file/d/1x1OQlmxUYDJ8X7k_y7STIBZyoVMk9iMF/view?usp=sharing)
+If you want to see this in presentation form with images, click [here](https://drive.google.com/file/d/1x1OQlmxUYDJ8X7k_y7STIBZyoVMk9iMF/view?usp=sharing)

 ## What is MVC?